Rojinae/CISC-WAR/README.md

 ## Structure

 * `documents`: Contains folders with our draft and will have our final submissions.
 README.md files are included in both folders.
-The draft folder also contains file `proofs.jp`.
+The draft folder also contains the file `proofs.jp`.
 * `test.py`:  The script will check for the right files and sufficient theory size.
-* `run.py`: A general wrapper script that includes all encodings for our key constraints and propositions
+* `run.py`: A wrapper script that includes all encodings for our key constraints and propositions
-* `proofs.jp`: Include broken down gameplay scenario jape proofs with explanations
+* `proofs.jp`: Includes broken-down gameplay scenarios in Jape notation.
+The proofs contain explanations beside formulae
 * `Dockerfile`: File to universally check our code/how our code runs